Copy of the registration documents in case of a company

 Address of the company

 Address for the public officer - representative ( the owner of the company)

 Once we file the application SARS normally issues a letter (which we will forward to you) informing that they want to do a verification, you then need to make an online appointment with SARS for the VAT interview.
 Once you have the date for the interview then ensure you are available and the supporting documents are uploaded at the arranged time and then a SARS official will do the interview with you.

 During the process they will do a risks assessment, if your risk is high then the application will be selected for a sight inspection.
 If this is the case a SARS official will contact you to make arrangements to come and inspect your offices, if he is satisfied then they will complete the application process and issue you with a VAT number .

 If they dont do the site inspection then they normally issue the VAT number immediately!

-For the interview you need to take the following documents with you to SARS
+For the interview you need to upload the following documents for SARS

 Certified copy of your ID